jared-lindquist/codewars/dec20/README.md

 Write a function that will take the number of petals of each flower and return true if they are in love and false if they aren't.
 ----------------------------
+11. Given a random non-negative number, you have to return the digits of this number within an array in reverse order.